 Environmental Heritage Item

-There are species of trees that have significant value in terms of history, heritage, or are endangered that it is strictly prohibited to cut them down.
-If you own a Graveside Gorge Acacia a Velvety Spiral Pod Wattle, or any species of eucalyptus; then you’re out of luck.
+Some species of trees have significant value in history and heritage or are endangered, so it is strictly prohibited to cut them down.
+If you own a Graveside Gorge Acacia a Velvety Spiral Pod Wattle, or any species of eucalyptus, then you’re out of luck.
 These are protected trees and you’re not allowed to remove them.